yongrong-qiu/BayesianNSI/README.md

 # BayesianNSI
-Bayesian system identification for neural prediction
+Bayesian system identification for neural prediction.

+The repository contains code for our [manuscript](https://arxiv.org/pdf/2308.05990).